digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Authentication problems often result in a ``401`` or ``403`` error.
 If an error response occurs, double check ``~/.netrc`` to confirm that ``.netrc`` is a source file (in root) and not a local file.

+.. review(sm): use active voice: "Setup Docker access".
+Consider numbering the steps to make it easier to follow.

 Docker
 ------